Life insurance for dialysis patients & people with kidney disease

 How much does life insurance cost if you have kidney disease?

-A 45-year-old man whose health has been minimally impacted by kidney disease could get a term life insurance policy with a $500,000 death benefit payout and a term of 20 years for less than $55 per month.
-A woman of the same age and the same medical history could get a rate of less than $45 per month for the same policy.
+A 50-year-old non-smoking male whose health has been minimally impacted by kidney disease could pay less than $103 per month for a 20-year term life insurance policy with a $500,000 payout.
+A female of the same age and the same medical history could pay $78 per month for the same policy.
 The cost of life insurance for someone with kidney disease will vary greatly depending on the stage of disease and treatment required.

 20-year term life insurance rates for people with kidney disease